 13. The Cuban Missile Crisis: Definition, Facts & Timeline

 Today, it's hard to remember that the U.S. and the Soviet Union had thousands of nuclear warheads pointed at each other, ready to fly at a moment's notice.
-But for a long time, there was a possibility that between the two nations, all life on Earth could be extinguished.
+But for a period of time, there was a possibility that between the two nations, all life on Earth could be extinguished.
 And that possibility was never more real, or closer, than it was in October 1962, during the Cuban missile crisis.

 14. Comparable Worth: Definition, Doctrine & Legislation

 Should men and women be paid the same for doing the same job?
 The answer to this question lies in comparable worth.
 In this lesson, you will learn about this concept, related legislation, and implications.
 Take a short quiz at the end.

 Earning College Credit